PolyRocketMatt/Lumiere/README.md

 <h1 align="center">Lumiere</h1>

-**Lumiere** is a next-generation, production-ready path tracer engine that allows artists and developers to render scenes in 3D.
+**Lumiere** is a next-generation, wavefront path tracer engine that allows artists and developers to render images from 3D scenes.
 Through the use of the Vulkan API, Lumiere (current roadmap) offers features unseen by other path tracing systems such as:

 - **Light Transport Framework** that is pysically accurate through
   - consistency with the physical properties of both light and materials,